-The amendments are effective to annual reporting periods beginning on or after January 1, 2024, with early application permitted.
+The amendments are effective to annual reporting periods beginning on or after January 1, 2024.

 Amendments to PFRS 16, Lease Liability in a Sale and Leaseback

 The amendments clarify how a seller-lessee measures the lease liability arising in a sale and leaseback transaction in a way that it does not recognize any amount of the gain or loss that relates to the right of use retained.